cp3402-students/project-team6/deployment2.md

     - The Wordpress themes files are located in the `[./../wp-content/themes/underscores]` directory.
     - Use PhpStorm to modify theme files.
     - Utilize Git Branching for development.

+4. **Testing**

+    - Test the theme changes thorougly on your local site by using *work in the browser* method.
+Ensure that everything looks and functions as expected.
+    - Use PhPStorm's debugging tools and browser developer tools to inspect code and identify issues.